-The SFCR was approved by the Board of Directors (BOD) of the Company on 15 April 2019.
-A report on the audit of the relevant elements of the SFCR issued by the external auditors is included herein.
+The SFCR was approved by the Board of Directors (BOD) of the Company on 29 May 2020.

-This is the third report of its kind.
-The previous report produced was with valuation date 31/12/2017 hereafter referred to as the "previous valuation date".
+This is the fourth report of its kind.
+The previous report produced was with valuation date 31/12/2018 hereafter referred to as the "previous valuation date".